DHvaicrker/DHvaicrker/README.md

 ## Recent Project
-🚍 Public Transit Navigator based on the RAPTOR algorithm 🧭 with a Latency Prediction Model powered by Machine Learning [here](https://github.com/DHvaicrker/OttoTo-PTN)
+🚍 Public Transit Navigator based on the RAPTOR algorithm 🧭 with a Latency Prediction Model powered by Machine Learning check it out
+[here](https://github.com/DHvaicrker/OttoTo-PTN)